Ghana, Togo, Benin - Voodoo and Tribal Festivals

 Day 4.
 Elmina – Kumasi

 On the way to Kumasi visit of Kakum National Park and Hans Botten Resort built as a stilt village.
-Arrival in Kumasi, visit of Ashanti Cultural Center, known for its rich collection of Ashanti artefacts housed in a wonderful reproduction of an Ashanti house.
+Arrival in Kumasi, visit of Kumasi Cultural Center.
+B/-/-

 Day 5.
 Kumasi – Brong-Ahafo

 Visit of Manhyia Palace, the centre of Ashanti Kingdom.
-Join the Akwasidae Festival.
+Join the Akwasidae Festival if you have chosen a date that coincices with it.
 Then visit of the villages Ahwiaa and Ntonso famous for their handicrafts.
 On the way to Brong-Ahofo stop by Kintampo waterfalls.
+B/-/-

 Day 6.
 Brong-Ahafo – Tamale